psharanda/FixFlex/Readme/src/templates/README.md

 public func Match(_ views: [_View], dimension: NSLayoutDimension, multiplier: CGFloat? = nil, offset: CGFloat? = nil) -> SizingIntent
 ```

+### SizingIntent Modifiers

+You can customize generated pieces via callbacks on `SizingIntent`:

+- `onCreateStartConstraint(_:)` lets you tweak each constraint that pins an item to the previous anchor (or stack start)
+- `onCreateEndConstraint(_:)` lets you tweak the constraint that pins the final item to the end anchor
+- `onCreateDimensionConstraint(_:)` lets you tweak each size constraint (e.g., priority or identifier)
+- `onCreateLayoutGuide(_:)` gives you the implicit `UILayoutGuide` for configuration

+Each `SizingIntent` can also specify a `spacingBefore(_:)` to add (or subtract, via negative values) the gap before that item—handy for overlaps or custom per-item spacing.

 ## How it works